brydenver2/docker-swarm-mcp/docs/dependencies/ngrok.md

 - Authentication and access control
 - Webhook testing

-## Security Considerations for Docker MCP Server
+## Security Considerations for Docker Swarm MCP Server
 - **Always use authentication**: ngrok tunnels are public by default.
 Enable HTTP basic auth or use ngrok's built-in authentication
 - **Use access tokens**: Configure MCP_ACCESS_TOKEN to protect your Docker operations
 - **Monitor tunnel activity**: Use ngrok's dashboard to monitor connections